 Perhaps the students are in elementary school, but even then, they can learn and appreciate what relationships are.
 So many students don’t get the chance to talk about relationships.
 All understand how relationships work, this is a safe way for them to practice and also learn some English.

-When living in a foreign country one must adapt to the local culture; students must give advice about cultural norms.
+When traveling as a tourist or living in a foreign country, one must adapt to the local culture; students must give advice about cultural norms.
 This is a fantastic role play for students to understand how someone else might feel when they visit their country.

 Roleplay is a worthwhile experience for teachers and learners; not only do students get the opportunity to act and interact with their peers, but they also get to practice English.
 Students learn how to use the language in a more realistic, practical way.
 Thus, they become more aware of the usefulness and practicality of the English language.
 I hope you use roleplay in your classroom to help students connect the language to their real lives.